 The attorneys, child specialists, divorce coaches and financial neutrals that make up the Collaborative Team are all volunteers; they provide their time and expertise to the Foundation – and to you – at no cost if you quality.

 Participation in the program requires a complete financial disclosure, a written agreement of all parties to follow the rules of the collaborative process, and an agreement not to go to court.
+The income levels listed below are a guideline and are not the sole determining factor for acceptance into the program.
+These levels were adjusted upward by the Foundation effective April 2, 2018.
+Therefore you may qualify when you did not under the former limitations.

 If your family’s total annual income does not exceed the amount listed below, based on the number of people in your family, services may be provided at no cost to you provided you comply with all the rules of the program and adhere to the process outlined by the service team: